uhuohuy/GazPNE2/README.md

 Note that, in the first run, the BERTWeeet and BERT models will be automaticlly downloaded and cached in the local drive.

-### Prepare test data
-To test your own data,
-We have provided our test data as much as we can.
-The other data should be requested from the authors of the data.

 ### Run the code